Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 It looks like a typewriter, when a key is pressed on the keyboard, a light appears on the corresponding encrypted letter.

 The Enigma machine contains 3 rotors, each with 26 possible positions and letters in a fixed order.
-When a key is pressed, the rotor 1 encrypt it into an output letter that is passed to rotor 2, that also encrypts it and passes it to rotor 3, that encrypts it as well and returns its result.
+When a key is pressed, the rotor 1 encrypts it into an output letter that is passed to rotor 2, that also encrypts it and passes it to rotor 3, that encrypts it as well and returns its result.
 After a letter is encrypted, rotor 1 will turn by 1 position.
 When rotor 1 did a full rotation, rotor 2 turns by one position.